 The GDPR Law requires companies and organizations serving the citizens of the EU to be transparent about the data that they are collecting from their users.
 This also includes the cookies that the website uses.
-The website should let the users know what cookies they are using and get consent from them to continue using them.
+The website should let the users know what cookies they are using and get consent from them to continue using those cookies.

+Cookie consent can be sought by displaying consent banners on the website.
 This requires Identifying the cookies that your website installs in the browser.
 There are different ways with which you can do identify the cookies.

 One way to do so is by installing a browser extension.
 There are browser extensions that can help you analyze and list the cookies that a website installs on a computer.
 For example for Google Chrome, the extension Cookie Inspector list all the cookies that the website uses on the developer console with a new tab for cookies.